 Jesse is a graduate of John Jay College where he earned a Bachelors in Criminal Justice.
 He plans to attend law school after his service term with Public Allies, and aspires to become an attorney and ultimately a judge.
 In his past non profit experience, Jesse has worked extensively with youth from disadvantaged communities.
 He strives to educate, empower, and inspire young people to take control of their own lives by identifying their individual strengths, talents, and interest, and using them as a tool to create change in their own communities.

-Azza Bushra, Program Mentor.
+Azza Bushra, Farm, Food Justice & Nutrition Intern.
 Azza is a junior at Brooklyn College, where she is studying Nutrition.
 She graduated from Kingsborough Community College with an Associates in Culinary Arts.
 She started off at Teens For Food Justice as a volunteer chef helping out with the cooking aspect of the program.
 She hopes to convey through her food that cooking can be healthy, simple and fun.